 1. Using N Function to Reference Comments

 In our very first method, we’ll learn how to reference comments using a function.
 The N function will be used here.
-The way is simple, after using any function, just use plus sign and then insert the comment into the N function.
+The way is simple, after using any function, just use the plus sign and then insert the comment into the N function.
 Let’s insert a comment with the SUM function in cell D11.

 - Write the following formula in Cell D11–